ryan-allan/API/1.3/CONTENTS/METHODS/generatePassById.md

 <a href="/1.3/README.md">Back to the Table of Contents</a>&nbsp;&nbsp;|&nbsp;&nbsp;<a href="API_METHODS.md">Back to API Methods</a>
 <h2>generatePassById</h2>
 <p><strong>Synopsis:</strong><br />
-This API function triggers the passbook pass generation for the given passDataID.
+This API function triggers the passbook pass generation for the given 'passDataID'. 'passDataID' is generated whenever pass data is added to the pass database using the addPassData () API request.
 On success, returns a link to download the generated passbook pass (i.e., pkpass file).
 For more info see below for Mandatory/Optional fields and Error codes.
 </p>
 <div><strong>Request:</strong></div>